Shreya-Jayaraj/PROJECT-HUB-LANGCHAIN/README.md

 These can be installed using the command - 'pip install <library_name>' at the command prompt.

 **Key Features and How to Use:**
 Firstly, Run the streamlit app by using the following command - streamlit run app.py.
+Click on the link and get directed to the page.
-You can ask questions about PDFs and YouTube videos, and our chatbot will provide answers.
-It's a simple way to get information for your projects!
+First paste a link of a youtube video about your project or upload a pdf.
+Provide the required API KEY and click submit.
+You can now ask questions about PDFs and YouTube videos, and our chatbot will provide answers.
+It's a simple way to get information from the projects!

 **Future Plans for the Project:**
 Right now, my project is a basic LangChain-powered tool shown on Streamlit.
 But in the future, I hope to create a complete Project Hub website with an AI ChatBot.
-This chatbot can answer questions about any project on the website.
+This chatbot can take any link (github repository, video links etc) or file (pdf, word etc) as input from the website.
+It can then answer questions of users.
 Just ask your questions, and it will assist you!.